ernst96/D3/timeseries/README.md

 Visualizing System Performance
 ===========

-Sony Music's digital supply chain manages the delivery of media assets and metadata to the company's distribution partners.
+This is a prototype developed for a major music company to visualize supply chain system performance, more specifically the delivery of media assets and metadata to the company's digital distribution partners.
 The team managing this process needed a real time and historic view into the performance of these systems with the primary objective of mitigating system downtime and identifying current and developing delivery activity issues.